-The post-processing is assessed using proper verification skill scores.
+The post-processing method is assessed using proper verification skill scores.
 We first assess the effect of the Legendre approximation.
-Figure 5 (a) - (c) shows skill scores of the layer-wise model with climatology as a reference.
-The 99%-QSS indicates remark-

-- able improvements of about 45% to 60% with respect to climatology.
-The BSS evaluates the predictive probability of exceeding a threshold defined as the 99%-quantile of the observations in each level, independently.
+Figure 5a-c show skill scores of the layerwise model with climatology as a reference.
+The 99 % QSS indicates remarkable improvements of about 45% to 60%with respect to climatology.
+The BSS evaluates the predictive probability of exceeding a threshold defined as the 99 % quantile of the observations at each level respectively.
 The respective thresholds are given in the caption of Fig. 5.
-The BSS is smaller than the QSS with values ranging from about 10% in the lowest level to 40% in 250 m.
-The CRPSS ranges between 40% and 50%.
-Ideally, an approximation of the vertical variation of the cGEV parameters by Legendre polynomials should not deteriorate the skill scores.
-Figure 5(d) - (f) show the skill score of the Legendre model - with the layer-wise model as reference.
-The reduction in skill is not larger than 7%, being largest in the QSS and BSS at the 10 m level.
+The BSS is smaller than the QSS with values ranging from about 10 % in the lowest level to 40 % at 250 m.
+The CRPSS ranges between 40 % and 50 %.
+Ideally, an approximation of the vertical variation of the cGEV parameters by Legendre polynomials should not decrease the skill scores.
+Figure 5d-f show the skill score of the Legendre model with the layer-wise model as reference.
+The reduction in skill is not larger than 7 % and is largest in the QSS and BSS at the 10 m level.
 We conclude that the Legendre model represents an appropriate model for all layers.

 The advantage of the Legendre model is the possibility to provide predictions at levels where no observations are available.
-Figure 6 (a) - (c) represents the skill score for the leave-out model with climatology as reference.
-All skill scores show a strong decrease in skill at 10 m and 250 m.
+Figure 6a-c represent the skill score for the leave-out model with climatology as a reference.
+All skill scores show a strong decrease in skill at 10 and 250 m.
 At 10 m, the BSS even shows negative skill.
-In Fig. 6 (d) - (f) the direct comparison visualize that except for the lowest and highest level the loss in skill is only of about 10% at the most when compared to what is obtained with the layer-wise model.
-The decomposition of the QSS of the 99%-quantiles at 10 m and 110 m shows that the loss in predictive skill is mainly due to the reliability term, while resolution remains almost constant.
-It further shows, that the reliability is particularly bad for the leave-out model at 10 m height.
-Thus, the interpolation of the cGEV parameters is applicable, while an extrapolation to the 10 m and the 250 m level fails to provide a reliable predictive distribution.
+In Fig. 6d-f, the direct comparisons show that, except for at the lowest and highest level, the loss in skill is only of about 10 % at the most when compared to what is obtained with the layer-wise model.
+The decomposition of the QSS of the 99% quantiles at 10 and 110 m shows that the loss in predictive skill is mainly due to the reliability term, while the resolution remains almost constant; it also shows that the reliability is particularly bad for the leave-out model at a height of 10 m.
+Thus, the interpolation of the cGEV parameters is applicable, whereas an extrapolation to the 10 and the 250 m levels fails to provide a reliable predictive distribution.

-The post-processing aims at an improved 10 m wind gust diagnostic.
+The post-processing method aims at an improved 10 m wind gust diagnostic.
 In order to compare the post-processed gust distribution with the COSMO-REA6 gust diagnostic, we calculate the median of a GEV using the cGEV parameters of the layer-wise model.
 Figure 8 shows the histogram of differences between the observations and the mean at 10 m.
-Compared to the gust diagnostic of COSMO-REA6 in Fig. 1, we see an improvement as the bias nearly vanishes and the standard deviation of the differences is reduced to 1.57 ms^{-1} .
-Large differences still occur in situations, where the reanalysis is not able to simulate small scale convective cells correctly in terms of timing or location.
+Compared with the gust diagnostic of COSMO-REA6 in Fig. 1, we see an improvement as the bias almost vanishes and the standard deviation of the differences is reduced to 1.57 m s^{-1} .
+Large differences still occur in situations where the reanalysis is not able to simulate small-scale convective cells correctly in terms of timing or location.